StevenWInfo/faustdoc/src/manual/syntax.md

 ```
 <!-- /faust-run -->

-`@` only allows for the implementation of integer delay.
+`@` only allows for the implementation of integer delays.
 Thus, various fractional delay algorithms are implemented in the Faust [delays.lib](https://faustlibraries.grame.fr/libs/delays/) library.

 ### Environment Expressions

 Faust is a lexically scoped language.
-The meaning of a Faust expression is determined by its context of definition (its lexical environment) and not by its context of use.
+The meaning of a Faust expression is determined by its context of definition (its lexical environment) and not by its context of use (?
+TODO).

-To keep their original meaning, Faust expressions are bounded to their lexical environment in structures called *closures*.
-The following constructions allow to explicitly create and access such environments.
-Moreover they provide powerful means to reuse existing code and promote modular design.
+Faust expressions are bounded to their lexical environment in structures called *closures*.
+The following language features create and access such environments.
+Moreover, they provide powerful means to reuse existing code and promote modular design.

 <img src="img/envexp.svg" class="mx-auto d-block">

 #### `with` Expression

-The `with` construction allows to specify a *local environment*: a private list of definition that will be used to evaluate the left hand expression.
+The `with` construction specifies a *local environment*: a private list of definitions that will be used to evaluate the left hand expression.

 In the following example: